Eric-Kalisa/Spotify-Curator/README.md

 The system correctly grouped a stand-up comedy cluster — it identified the genre pattern without any manual labeling.

 ---

 ### Example 2 — LLM Audio Feature Estimation

-For tracks where Spotify's `audio_features` endpoint is unavailable (deprecated Nov 2024), Amazon Nova Lite estimates the features:
+For tracks where Spotify's `audio_features` endpoint is unavailable (deprecated Nov 2024-- required business acc for access), Amazon Nova Lite estimates the features:

 **Input:** `"Miracle" by Rachel Anyeme`